Now Reading

 1. No Country for Old Men (2007)

-Based on Cormac McCarthy’s novel, No Country for Old Men is a meditation on the darker aspects of the human condition.
+We’re down to the #1 spot and No Country For Old Men is hands down their best film!
+Based on Cormac McCarthy’s novel and starring Tommy Lee Jones, Javier Bardem, Josh Brolin, the film a meditation on the darker aspects of the human condition.
 It’s also a grim commentary on the violence and dread that haunts the American nation.
-The narrative is set in a small town in 1980 West Texas that’s situated alongside the Mexican border.
+The story takes us to a small town in 1980 West Texas that’s situated alongside the Mexican border.
 An unemployed Vietnam War veteran named Llewelyn Moss, on a weekend hunting trip stumbles upon a bloody massacre.
 He also finds two million dollars from this failed drug deal.

 Moss takes the money home.
-A psychopathic hitman named Anton Chigurh is hired by the drug lords to track down the money.
+A psychopathic hitman named Anton Chigurh (Javier Bardem) is hired by the drug lords to track down the money.
 Meanwhile, a stoic sheriff nearing his retirement tries to make a meaning out of the carnage.
-He is the film’s moral compass, and like the sheriff we are stuck in this never-ending cycle of violence and inhumanity.
+He is the film’s moral compass, and like the sheriff, we are stuck in this never-ending cycle of violence and inhumanity.

 Conclusion